CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

   * Sophos alerts and reports moved under Antivirus category.
   * Added alerts and reports for CrowdStrike.
   * Added alerts and reports for Windows Defender.
-* Added panel on top of all the dashboards/reports to show whether the data required for the dashboard is present or not and also if any report/alerts needs to be enabled to make dashboard work is enabled or not.
+* Added panel on top of all the dashboards/reports to show whether the data required for the dashboard is present or not and also if any report/alerts need to be enabled to make dashboard work is enabled or not.
 * New alert (Windows Process Tampering Detected) for Windows added based on new release of Sysmon version 13.0.
 * Malicious IP List is now updated to upload the data to Cyences Malicious IP server and retrieve back the latest results from the server and update the lookup.

-Update Guide from version 1.0.0 to 1.1.0
+Upgrade Guide from version 1.0.0 to 1.1.0
 * Sophos savedsearches/alerts have been renamed.
   * If the alert has been enabled before, it has to be enabled again.
 * Alerts notable events now stored in the index under stash sourcetype.